Set actions/checkout fetch-depth: 0 vs 1 vs 2 in GitHub Actions

 Use it when

 Almost every job.
 Drop an explicit fetch-depth: 0 unless you can name why the job needs history.
+Find this automatically with /ci-speedup.

 Be careful when